Skip to content

 Quick verdict

-Choose Google Gemini if you need google workspace users, research, multimodal tasks.
-Choose Jan if you prioritize privacy-conscious users wanting a simple local ai chat app.
+Choose Google Gemini if your daily work is mostly multimodal tasks tied into Google Workspace and free 1M-token context.
+Choose Jan if your daily work is mostly open-source ChatGPT alternative that runs entirely on your machine.
 Both are equally rated by users.
 Both offer free tiers — try each before committing.

 Google Gemini